 My fiance and I just got back from our big trip out west.
 We’re from Florida and we’ve vacationed up and down the east coast, but the farthest west we’ve ever been is Wisconsin and Houston, Texas.
-This trip was a big deal.
+This trip was a big deal for us.

 The Trip was originally for our friend’s wedding but it turned into a week-long vacation visiting friends in Boulder and then heading to Copper Mountain for the wedding.